PernillaQ/VinnoVWeather/README.md

 When entring the site, previously searched cities saved in localstorage will be displayed.
 One can remove a city div/localstorage and add more.

 I made the colors of the weather divs in css (:nth-child 3n+1, 3n+2..),creating 3 diffrent colors.
-I chose to do this to create a colorpattern regardless of citychoise nor actuall weather.
+I chose to do this to create a colorpattern regardless of citychoise or actuall weather.

 <b><i>Please note: [APIKEY] is not availiable in the code/ should be replaced with actuall key.</i></b>